Mane taming tips

 - Take the training braid and fold it towards you.

 - Loop the braid through the opening from the top down.
 This helps keep everything a bit more snug.

-- Sometimes you need to play around to see what works best to train the mane to one side.
-You may have to do a combo of lots of little things – wet the mane, braid it, use a neck cover.
+- Sometimes you must play around to see what works best to train the mane to one side.
+You may have to do a combo of lots of little things – wet the mane, braid it, and use a neck cover.

 - Bust out the product!
-Mane Mousse is a great mane taming tool that creates hold without stickiness.
-It’s great for use with the training braids, as well as for show day to tame flyaways.
+Mane Mousse is a great mane-taming tool that creates hold without stickiness.
+It’s great for use with the training braids and show day to tame flyaways.

 - A note about what side of the neck braids should lay on.
-There is no written USEF rule that says hunters must be braided on the right.
+No written USEF rule says hunters must be braided on the right.
 But, the tradition in the hunters is strong, there’s no way I would send a hunter into the ring with braids on the left.
 Other disciplines sport braids to both sides, using the horse’s natural mane lay as the guide.